ECOSTRESS-Collection-3/ECOv003-L1/Setup.md

     pip install -r ~/GeoCal/requirements.txt
     pip install -r ~/ecostress-level1/requirements.txt

+There are GDAL python packages installed in /pkg/afids/afids_latest that we want to use in the virtual environment.
+These aren't super easy to reinstall, so we use the version already in afids, but doing a symbolic link:

+	ln -s /pkg/afids/afids_latest/lib/python3.5/site-packages/GDAL-2.0.2-py3.5-linux-x86_64.egg /pkg/afids/afids_python3env_20171219/lib/python3.5/site-packages
+    ln -s /pkg/afids/afids_latest/lib/python3.5/site-packages/easy-install.pth /pkg/afids/afids_python3env_20171219/lib/python3.5/site-packages

 *Old text: Note that we can use the intel built verison of tensorflow, which has better performance*